 The Amended and Restated Certificate of Incorporation of the Company provides that the Class A Stockholders, voting as a class, have the right to fix the size of the Board so long as it does not consist of fewer than three or more than fifteen directors.
 In August 2021, the Class A Stockholders set the Board at ten directors and Verdell Walker was elected at the 2021 Annual Meeting to fill the vacancy created at that time.
-As previously announced by the Company, Margaret A. Williams, who has been a member of the Board since 2010, has decided not to stand for re-election at the Annual Meeting, and the Board has not yet identified a replacement for Ms. Williams to bring forth as a nominee at the Annual Meeting.
-Accordingly, following the Annual Meeting, a vacancy will exist, which vacancy would be filled, if other than at a meeting of the Class A Shares.
+Margaret A. Williams, who had been a member of the Board since 2010, did not stand for re-election at the 2022 Annual Meeting, and the Board has not yet identified a replacement for Ms. Williams to bring forth as a nominee at the Annual Meeting, Accordingly, the vacancy resulting from Ms. Williams' resignation would be filled, if other than at a meeting of the Class A Stockholders, by the Directors elected at the Annual Meeting by the holders of the Class A Shares.
 The Board is currently in the process of working to identify a suitable candidate; however, no candidate will be presented at the Annual Meeting for the purpose of filling such vacancy.